AlePuglisi/navigation-learning/nav2-course/README.md

 What are the main components of Nav2 Stack? <br/>
 Up to this lesson, we learn the stack with [turtlebot3](https://github.com/ROBOTIS-GIT/turtlebot3).<br/>
 Understanding the global architecture and each component (global and local planner, etc..) is fundamental to set up a custom robot navigating in a custom environment.<br/>
-Also, interacting with the Nav2 stack from external custom nodes require a better understanding of it!
+Interacting with the Nav2 stack from external custom nodes also requires a better understanding of the architecture behind it!

 ## 6) ...
 WIP ...